-Another idea which will be sure to add plenty of charm is to hang a barn star or quilt board on the outside of your barn.
-You can also spruce up the perimeter of your barn by adding some landscaping, a few flower pots, or perhaps an outdoor table and chairs.
+Another idea that will be sure to add plenty of charm is to hang a barn star or quilt board on the outside of your barn.
+You can also spruce up the perimeter by adding some landscaping, a few flower pots, or perhaps an outdoor table and chairs.

 For the Inside